By Redhotchilimist 5 Comments

 The shootin' around

-That's why I played on the hardest available difficulty from the beginning.
-Ratchet 1-3 had no difficulty slider, but the remaining bolts and experience after death made sure that you were eventually gonna beat any level.
+I played on the hardest available difficulty from the beginning.
+Ratchet 1-3 had no difficulty slider, but the remaining bolts and experience after death made sure that you were eventually going to beat any level.
 Ratchet Gladiator on Hero is definitely difficult, which makes it exciting to play.
-But the same self-adjusting principle from the previous games applies, and by the end the only enemies able to keep me at bay were the bosses.
+But the same self-adjusting principle from the previous games still applies, and by the end the only enemies able to keep me at bay were the bosses.

 The big changes are in the level design.
 One old trope has been added back in: The grind rails, mysteriously gone from UYA.
 You can even shoot while grinding on them now.
 However, this is limited to the blaster weapon.
 You can't get up on a grind rail and let loose a barrage of missiles or a deafening shotgun blast, which is a shame.
 You're also never expected to do a lot of fighting on them, or use them for a boss fight.
 They're mostly used just for commutes between arenas, with you now having to shoot enemies standing on floatng platforms who'll nail you if you don't shoot them first.
 The return of the grind rails is welcome, and shooting from them is a cool little innovation, but it's not a massive step ahead and it isn't used in a mindblowing way.
 Back in Ratchet 1 you could use them during the final boss fight to dodge Drek's attacks, and I wish they had built on that.
 I suppose I kinda got my wish years later when Insomniac made Sunset Overdrive?
 Pretty sure they're all over that game, as the core of your manouverability in fights.